MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_06_Lab6_Ex5_AttackSim_Phishing_attack.md

 1. Switch to the **LON-CL2** VM and, if necessary, log in as the local **Admin** account with a password of **Pa55w.rd**.

-2. Open your Edge browser and enter the following URL in the address bar: **https://outlook.office365.com**.
+2. On LON-CL2, open your Edge browser and enter the following URL in the address bar: **https://outlook.office365.com**.

 3. In the **Pick an account** window, select **Use another account**.